pomi601/rcloud/README.md

 This puts you in a bash shell at the root of the project, with your development directory bind-mounted in the container.
 From there, you can follow the instructions for [building locally](#building-locally)

+# Using nix-shell

+If you have Nix installed, a simple `nix-shell` will create the necessary environment to build, with all system requirements installed.
+This is detailed in the file [shell.nix](./shell.nix).